MAOXIONGKAI/MAOXIONGKAI/README.md

 - ⚡ I have developed/contributed to:
     - **[SQLancer](https://github.com/sqlancer/sqlancer)** - an automatic database management system testing software, by creating a benchmarking platform to measure its performance and effectiveness in bug-finding.
-    - **[BytePlus AI Templates Showcase Platform](https://ai.byteplus.com/en/playground/templates)** - an AI showcase platform that allows BytePlus(subcompany under ByteDance) to efficiently configure and display AI prompt templates to showcase ByteDance AI capabilities to external business partners and AI users.
+    - **[BytePlus AI Platform](https://ai.byteplus.com/en/playground/templates)** - an AI showcase platform that allows BytePlus(subcompany under ByteDance) to efficiently configure and display AI prompt templates to showcase ByteDance AI capabilities to external business partners and AI users.
     - **[Grid Universe](https://github.com/MAOXIONGKAI/Grid-Universe)** - A stochastic grid world that simulates a complex maze game with various levels and difficulties, together with an autonomous AI agent that navigates through the maze using basic AI search algorithms